AnnabelNkir/Allentante_pizzeria/README.md

 For one to be able to access the Allentante Pizzeria web application, the user should install the latest version of browser of choice and load the live link provided and navigate through the application.

-<a href="https://annabelnkir.github.io/Allentante_pizzeria/">Live link to the Delani studio landing page</a>
+<a href="https://annabelnkir.github.io/Allentante_pizzeria/">Live link to Allentante Pizzeria web application</a>

 ## Setup/Installation Requirements